Out-Law Guide 7 min. read

 HMRC can issue a follower notice where an enquiry or tax appeal is in progress in relation to 'arrangements' where it is reasonable to conclude that obtaining a 'tax advantage' was the main purpose or one of the main purposes of the arrangements.

 The judicial ruling must be a final determination.
-This means a decision where there is no right of appeal, such as from the Supreme Court, where permission to appeal is refused or where an appeal is not made within the time limits or is abandoned.
-The ruling could therefore be a ruling of the First Tier Tribunal, if the taxpayer does not appeal.
+This means a decision where there is no right of appeal such as from the Supreme Court, where permission to appeal is refused or where an appeal is not made within the time limits or is abandoned.
+The ruling could therefore be a ruling of the First-tier Tribunal, if the taxpayer does not appeal.

-A follower notice requires the taxpayer to amend its return, if the return is still under enquiry, or enter into an agreement with HMRC to settle the dispute, where a closure notice or tax assessment is under appeal.
+A follower notice requires the taxpayer to amend its return, if the return is still under enquiry, or to enter into an agreement with HMRC to settle the dispute, where a closure notice or tax assessment is under appeal.
 The taxpayer is also required to give HMRC a notice stating that it has taken the necessary corrective action and notifying HMRC of the amount of additional tax which becomes payable as a result.
 The taxpayer has 90 days in which to comply.

-There is no right of appeal against a follower notice, just a right to send written representations to HMRC, within 90 days of the notice being given, objecting to the notice on the basis that the procedural conditions have not been complied with or that the judicial ruling is not relevant to your circumstances.
-If you submit representations and are unsuccessful, you have 30 days from being notified of the outcome to comply with the notice, assuming this period ends after the original 90 day period.
+There is no right of appeal against a follower notice; just a right to send written representations to HMRC, within 90 days of the notice being given, objecting to the notice on the basis that the procedural conditions have not been complied with or that the judicial ruling is not relevant to your circumstances.
+If you submit representations and are unsuccessful, you have 30 days from being notified of the outcome to comply with the notice, assuming this period ends after the original 90-day period.

 HMRC has 12 months to issue a follower notice, beginning on the latest of the day of the judicial ruling, the day HMRC received the taxpayer's return or claim and the day the taxpayer made its appeal.
-If the ruling was before 17 July 2014, the limit is the later of 24 months from 17 July 2014 and 12 months from the return or appeal.

 Special provisions apply in relation to scheme participants who have invested through a partnership.
 In these circumstances, a follower notice will be issued to the representative partner of the partnership, and not to the individual partners.
 However, if the partnership does not comply with the follower notice, penalties of a maximum of 20% of the tax due will be assessed on the individual partners in accordance with their profit shares.